rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 1. Copy the SQVS installation binary to the ~/root directory

+2. Copy trusted_rootca.pem from sgx-verification-service/dist/linux/trusted_rootca.pem to /tmp directory

-2. Create the sqvs.env installation answer file in /root/ directory as below
+3. Create the sqvs.env installation answer file in /root/ directory as below

 A sample minimal sqvs.env file is provided below.
 For all configuration options and their descriptions, refer to the Configuration section on the SGX Quote Verification Service.